shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Hurry, before the tide comes in!"
 Wryonin yelled.

 Ersatzica waded in deeper and switched to a swim, keeping her head focused on the tree sticking out of the water.
 "Paddle, paddle, paddle, focus on the goal."
 She whispered to herself.
 Water flowed across her tongue as she gnawed and licked the stick.
 She paddled with both hands and legs.
 But as she got further out, her breathing became faster and more exasperated.
 She stopped paddling for a moment to hold that spot on her stomach.
-But while she did so, the water carried her further down river, past the out peeking log.
+But while she did so, the water carried her further down river, past the out-peeking log.
 She tried standing up, but the river was too deep.
 The water pushed her aside and swept her away.
-She pulled the stick from her mouth and flailed it wildly around her, desperately hoping it would catch on something, anything, but she wasn't close enough to the log.
+She pulled the stick from her mouth and flailed it wildly around her, desperately hoping it would catch on to something, anything, but she wasn't close enough to the log.
 She tried to let out a howl, a cry for help, but her mouth flooded with water and stopped her.
 The water washed over her and into her, allowing only the slightest opportunity for breath.
 The dull pain spread through her chest even as she held her belly.

 Then the stick tried to free itself from her grip, but her thumb got caught on its twig branch and stopped it.
 Her arm stretched, pulling her whole weight from the river.
 She was dragged onto the shore, where her lungs expelled all the water.
-She coughed, took a breathe, and took in all the air.
+She coughed, took a breath, and took in all the air.
 She looked up at the stick.

 On the other end of the stick, a black furry hand gripped it tightly, while another furry hand dislodged a fishing lure from the stick.
 This hand didn't look very wolf-like, however.
 The hand belonged to a furry black arm, which in turn belonged to a creature with a white furry chin and black furry face, with a green hat on top, complete with a red feather.
 It was a cat!